 Like many of the other items in this list, when added with water and used in a spray bottle, you are most likely to kill only the unwanted weeds and avoid damaging the plants you are trying to grow.
 It should come as no surprise that rubbing alcohol is the same way!
 Mix equal parts water and alcohol in a bottle and spray directly on the weeds for best results.

 When you see a weed begin to grow in your garden, try not to immediately run to the store for a chemical off the shelf.
 Chemicals can be toxic for your garden and for your own health if you plan on eating what you are growing.
+And let’s not forget about the beneficial pollinators and other critters that frequent your garden.
 Using natural methods for weed prevention is the safest and easiest way to solve a weed problem.

 If you are dealing with unwanted dandelions or watercress in your garden, consider picking them and saving them to eat later on in your salad.
 It might sound like a crazy suggestion but these weeds are edible and actually do a nice job at sprucing up your boring salad!
 Make sure they haven’t been treated with chemicals before consuming them.

 Treating a weed overgrowth does not have to be difficult and most times doesn’t even require a trip to the store.
-Simply use the everyday items you already have in your pantry and kiss those pesky growths goodbye!
+Simply use the everyday items you already have in your pantry to create your own DIY weed killer and kiss those pesky growths goodbye!